Lalong condemns destruction of farmlands by criminals

-Governor Simon Lalong of Plateau has condemned the destruction of farmlands in some communities in the state by criminals, describing it as callous, criminal, inhuman and wicked.
+Gov. Simon Lalong of Plateau has condenmed the destruction of farmlands in some communities in the state by criminals, describing it as callous, criminal, inhuman and wicked.

 He said the incidences in the state was an ugly development, expressing concern that it is unimaginable for crops almost ready for harvest to be destroyed by criminals for whatever reasons, saying the premeditated act must be addressed.